 Medical Editor: John P. Cunha, DO, FACOEP

-Zemuron (rocuronium bromide) is given before general anesthesia in preparation for surgery.
-It helps keep the body still during surgery and also relaxes the throat so a breathing tube can be more easily inserted before surgery.
-It is a nondepolarizing neuromuscular blocking agent.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, swelling or discomfort at the injection site, sleepiness or light-headedness, mild itching or skin rash.
+Zemuron (rocuronium bromide) is a nondepolarizing neuromuscular blocking agent given before general anesthesia in preparation for surgery.
+Zemuron helps keep the body still during surgery and also relaxes the throat so a breathing tube can be more easily inserted before surgery.
+Zemuron is available in generic form.
+Common side effects of Zemuron include nausea, vomiting, swelling or discomfort at the injection site, sleepiness or light-headedness, mild itching or skin rash, or high or low blood pressure (hypertension or hypotension).

 Zemuron is only administered by clinicians experienced with the use, actions, characteristics and complications of neuromuscular blocking agents.
 Doses of Zemuron injection are individualized based on the condition being treated and the patient's weight, among other factors.
 Zemuron may interact with lithium, procainamide, seizure medication, antacids or mineral supplements containing magnesium, steroids, or antibiotics.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Zemuron should only be used if prescribed.
 It is unknown if this medication passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breast-feeding.